The iconic Princess Leia dress from 'Stars Wars' is up for auction

 After the production of A New Hope, it was widely believed that the ceremonial white gown worn by Carrie Fisher had been lost or destroyed.
 However, in a recent discovery, the gown was located in an attic in London and has been restored to its original condition.

-As per the New York Post, the auction will start at USD 500,000 (INR 4 crore approx.) and experts estimate that the outfit will fetch a minimum of USD 2 million (INR 16.3 crore approx.).
+As per the New York Post, the auction will start at USD 500,000 and experts estimate that the outfit will fetch a minimum of USD 2 million.

 What’s so special about the Princess Leia dress worn in ‘Star Wars’?